isabella232/mobile-services.es-ES/help/windows-appstore/metrics.md

    Populated by `trackLocation` methods.

-   * Parámetro de datos contextuales/Target de Analytics:
+   * Datos de contexto de Analytics/parámetro de Target:

       * `a.loc.lat.a`
       * `a.loc.lon.a`